Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Simulation study

-In this setting, we consider the proposed \gls{mestpde} model, along with its isotropic variant, denoted as \texttt{MEST-ISO}, which assumes isotropic diffusion in the estimation process.
+In this setting, we consider the proposed \gls{mestpde} model, together with its isotropic variant, denoted as \texttt{MEST-ISO}, which assumes isotropic diffusion in the estimation process.
 Both \gls{mestpde} and \texttt{MEST-ISO} are implemented using a regular triangulation of the square domain with $476$ nodes and linear finite elements.
-The \gls{mestpde} model also includes a purely diffusive differential regularization term, with unknown hyperparameters, to capture the anisotropy in the data.
-These hyperparameters, which determine the magnitude and orientation of the anisotropy, are estimated through the parameter cascading algorithm, as discussed in Section \ref{Section:model}.
+The \gls{mestpde} model includes a purely diffusive differential regularization term with unknown hyperparameters, introduced to capture anisotropy in the data.
+These hyperparameters, which determine the magnitude and orientation of the anisotropy, are estimated through the parameter cascading algorithm, as described in Section \ref{Section:model}.

-We compare these two approaches with alternative methods available in the literature, focusing on those implemented in existing software.
-Specifically, we consider the Generalized Additive Mixed Model explored in \cite{wood2006low}, implemented within the \texttt{gamm} function of the \texttt{mgcv} package \citep[][]{mgcv}.
-Like the proposed \gls{mestpde}, the model implemented by \cite{wood2006low} adopts B-spline bases for the discretization in time.
-For the space discretization, instead, we rely on the thin plate spline bases proposed in \cite{Wahba1990SplineMF}, and on the soap film smoothing, proposed by \cite{wood_soap_2008}.
+We compare these two methods with alternative techniques available in the literature, focusing on those implemented in widely used software.
+Specifically, we consider the Generalized Additive Mixed Model introduced in \cite{wood2006low} and implemented via the \texttt{gamm} function in the \texttt{mgcv} package \citep{mgcv}.
+As in the proposed \gls{mestpde} model, we adopt B-spline bases for the temporal discretization of all competing methods.
+For the spatial discretization, these approaches rely on thin plate spline bases \citep{Wahba1990SplineMF} and on soap film smoothing \citep{wood_soap_2008}.
 We refer to these two alternatives as \texttt{TPS} and \texttt{SOAP}, respectively.
-We also consider the alternative versions of these models implemented by the \texttt{gamm4} function of the homonymous package \citep[][]{gamm4}, which relies on \texttt{lme4} routine \citep[][]{lme4} instead of \texttt{nlme} one \citep[][]{nlme} as \texttt{gamm}.
-We refer to these alternatives as \texttt{TPS4} and \texttt{SOAP4}, respectively.
-We have also explored the R package \texttt{sdmTMB} \citep[][]{anderson2022sdmtmb}, which is based on R-INLA \citep[][]{rue2009approximate}.
-However, this model produces unstable estimates of the nonparametric component $f$, which affect the overall results.
-For this reason, we exclude \texttt{sdmTMB} from the following discussion.
+We also consider the corresponding implementations based on the \texttt{gamm4} function \citep{gamm4}, which relies on the \texttt{lme4} framework \citep{lme4} instead of \texttt{nlme} \citep{nlme}, as in \texttt{gamm}.
+We denote these variants as \texttt{TPS4} and \texttt{SOAP4}, respectively.
+For \texttt{TPS} and \texttt{TPS4}, we employ $75$ and $50$ spatial basis functions, respectively.
+For both \texttt{SOAP} and \texttt{SOAP4}, we use $8$ spatial basis functions, along with $8$ additional basis functions to define the boundary-interpolating soap film \citep[see][]{wood_soap_2008}.
+This configuration represents the maximum number of basis functions ensuring numerical stability, as larger values lead to execution failure.